Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 3. The implementation includes at minimum at least two files for each class: the class definition/implementation, and the goal-setting unit tests.

-4. Refactor as the need is discovered.
+4. Refactor ([behavior preserving transformations](https://martinfowler.com/books/refactoring.html)) as the need is discovered.

 ---